AbhinavGupta2002/Twitter_Clone/README.md

 # Twitter_Clone
-Replicating the twitter website UI in code
+Replicating the Twitter website UI in code.